eclipse/xtext/xtext-website/documentation/330_web_support.md

 #### Loading text from the server

 If you specify a value for the `resourceId` option, the language may be identified from the file extension included in that id.
 In this case it is not necessary to provide the `xtextLang` option.
 Another effect of using `resourceId` is that the server will try to load the respective resource from its persistence layer.
-The Xtext server does not define any default persistence, so you have to customize it as described in [Persistence](#persistence) in order to use this approach.
+The Xtext server does not define any default persistence, so you have to customize it as described in the [Persistence](#persistence) section in order to use this approach.

 The `resourceId` string may contain whatever information you need to identify a specific text content on the server.
 Usually the [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) syntax is used, but this is not mandatory.

 #### Providing text through JavaScript

 The persistence layer of the Xtext server is totally optional, so you can use whatever means you like to fetch the content, e.g. generate it in the client or request it through your own service.
-If the DOM element into which the editor is created already contains some text, this text is used as initial content.
+If the DOM element into which the editor is created already contains some text, this text is used as the initial content.
 Otherwise the editor is initially empty, and you can use the API of the chosen editor framework to change the content whenever you like.

 If you would like to specify a `resourceId` without using the persistence services shipped with Xtext, you can do so by setting the option `loadFromServer` to `false`.